 SECTION 2.
 Congress and the States shall have power to implement this article by appropriate legislation, and may distinguish between natural persons and corporations or other artificial entities created by law, including by prohibiting such entities from spending money to influence elections.

 SECTION 3.
 Nothing in this article shall be construed to grant Congress or the States the power to abridge the freedom of the press.

-The Democracy for All Amendment requires an unnecessary extra step.
-In order to enact any desired reform such as overturning Citizens United, not only would we have to pass the Democracy for All Amendment, but Congress and state legislatures would then have to pass additional legislation to place limitations on corporations and unions.
+The Democracy for All Amendment requires an extra step in order to enact any desired reform such as overturning Citizens United.
+Not only would we have to pass the Democracy for All Amendment, but Congress and state legislatures would then have to pass additional legislation to place limitations on corporations and unions.
 As a result, there is no guarantee what impact the Democracy for All Amendment will have because it depends on Congress and legislatures to take additional action.

 2) Does it overturn Citizens United?
 No. The Democracy for All Amendment would make it possible to overturn Citizens United, but it does not provide any guarantees.

 3) Does it shift power from the Supreme Court back to We The People?
 Yes.
 The first two sections of the Democracy for All amendment are designed to allow Congress and the states to enact meaningful campaign finance reforms without the Supreme Court preventing those reforms from being enforced.
 That is the amendment’s greatest strength.